j-underdown/j-underdown.github.io/booknotes.md

   <p>Here you'll find a collection of my work</p>
 </div>
 <div class="book_blurb">
-  <strong>How to Read a Book</strong> (Adler and Van Doren, YYYY): a collection of frameworks for extracting value from books.
+  <strong>How to Read a Book TEST</strong> (Adler and Van Doren, YYYY): a collection of frameworks for extracting value from books.
 </div>
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 </body>